 By Mark A. Leon

 In a destination city environment, the municipality walks a fine line between catering to the tourists and the local community.
 It is a challenge to balance the needs of one without neglecting the other.
 A number of factors play into the decisions around how each group is treated.
 Often times, perception plays a part in people’s reactions to some decisions that may affect one group adversely.
-We have looked at perception and reality and determined that is there a strong sentiment that local residents are losing the battle.
+We have looked at perception and reality and determined that is there a strong sentiment that local residents are losing the battle to tourism.

 The separation point of perception and reality is data.
 Data will always provide substantiated evidence.